Neural Networks Enhancement with Logical Knowledge: architecture

-The CE receives as input a vector containing all the grounded atoms and it first applies a pre-elaboration step ($\phi$) on the preactivations $\bz$ to obtain $\bz_c$, the preactivations of literals of clause $c$.
+The CE receives as input a vector containing the preactivations generated by the base NN and it selects the right literals, returning $\bz_c$, the preactivations of the literals of clause $c$.
 Then, Equation \ref{eq:delta_wc_s} of $\delta_s^w$ is applied.
-The term $w$ is a positive weight associated to clause $c$ that represents the strength of $c$: the higher $w$ is, the bigger the contribution of the clause in the final predictions.
-As opposed to methods based on the regularization of the Loss, $w$ is not a hyper parameter.
+The term $w_c$ is a positive weight associated to clause $c$ that represents the strength of $c$: the higher the $w_c$, the bigger the contribution of the clause in the final predictions.
+As opposed to methods based on the regularization of the Loss, $w_c$ is not a hyper parameter.
 On the contrary, it is a parameter of the model that is learned during training.
 This means that \kenn\ can discover the importance of each clause based on the data.
-As a special case of this behavior, it is possible for \kenn\ to learn to ignore clauses by setting $w$ to zero, making clause $c$ irrelevant for the final predictions.
+As a special case of this behavior, it is possible for \kenn\ to learn to ignore clauses by setting $w_c$ to zero, making clause $c$ irrelevant for the final predictions.

-The final step of the CE is a post elaboration ($\phi'$) that converts the results of the \boost \ into the changes to be applied on $\bz$.
+The final step of the CE is a post elaboration that projects the proposed changes on the literals into changes to be applied on the atoms according to equation \ref{eq:deltac}.

 The outputs of the CEs are combined inside the \emph{Knowledge Enhancer} (KE), which is the final layer of \kenn\ model.
 Figure~\ref{fig:KE} shows the architecture of KE, which calculates the final interpretation as in Equation~\ref{eq:final_intepretation}.